 In discussing the system clocks for the devices, they can be seen as having a dual clock mode.
-These dual clocks are what are known as a High Oscillator and the other as a divided frequency from high oscillator.
-The High Oscillator and Low frequency are the system clock sources and can be selected dynamically using the HLCLK bit in the CLKMOD register.
+These dual clocks are what are known as a High Oscillator and the other as a Low Oscillator.
+The High and Low Oscillator are the system clock sources and can be selected dynamically using the HLCLK bit in the CLKMOD register.

-The High Oscillator has the internal name f_M whose source is selected using a configuration option from a choice of either an external crystal/resonator, external RC oscillator or external clock source.
+The High Oscillator has the internal name f{M} whose source is selected using a configuration option from a choice of either an external crystal/resonator, external RC oscillator or external clock source.

-The Low frequency clock source, is further modified by the SLOWC0~SLOWC2 bits in the CLKMOD register to provide the low frequency clock source f{SLOW} .
+The Low Oscillator clock source, has the internal name f{SL} , whose source is also selected by configuration option from a choice of either an external 32768Hz oscillator or the internal 32K_INT oscillator.
+This internal f{SL} , f{M} clock, is further modified by the SLOWC0~SLOWC2 bits in the CLKMOD register to provide the low frequency clock source f{SLOW} .